FranAliss/Clasificador-de-Instrumentos-Musicales/README.md

 # Instrument Classifier App

-This application allows you to classify audio files by musical instruments using a deep learning model.
+This application allows you to classify audio files by musical instruments.

 ## System Requirements
 - **Operating System:** Windows, macOS, or Linux